 Dr. Greene’s Answer:

-There is crucial information your daughter needs to know.
+There is crucial information your daughter needs to know about precocious puberty.

 First, some background: The age of onset of puberty varies widely.
 In girls, the breast bud is usually the first sign, and is seen on average at 10-11 years.
 Pubic hair usually begins to appear 6-12 months later.
 Next comes the pubertal growth spurt.
 Lastly, menstruation begins (called menarche), on average, 2-2.5 years after the onset of puberty.
 The mean age for a girl’s first period is 12.75 years.
 Wide variations are seen in the sequence and timing of these events, but peak growth velocity (fastest growth rate) always precedes menarche.

 For boys, the testes and scrotum begin to enlarge first, usually at about 10 to 13 years.
 A few months later, pubic hair develops (facial hair comes about 2 years later).
 The pubertal growth spurt usually follows about 6 months after pubic hair.
 Lastly, the penis grows longer about 1 year after the testes grow, and is accompanied by changes in the voice.